 Skip to main content

-In November 2021 we launched the WWF Basket - a set of outcomes and measures to support the goal of halving the environmental impact of UK baskets by 2030.
+In November 2021 we launched the WWF Basket - a set of outcomes and measures to support the goal of halving the environmental impact of UK baskets by 2030, alongside a Blueprint for Action, outlining key steps food retailers can take to address these impacts.

-Two years on, WWF is pleased to share the second report associated to the WWF Basket: What's in Store for the Planet: the Impact of the UK Shopping Basket on Climate and Nature - 2023.
+Three years on, WWF is pleased to share the third report associated to the WWF Basket: What's in Store for the Planet: the Impact of the UK Shopping Basket on Climate and Nature - 2024.

-This is an in-depth review of the UK grocery market’s impact across seven key areas, showing the distance we must go to meet the target of halving the environmental impact of UK Baskets by 2030 and providing recommendations to help drive progress in the years ahead.
+This is an detailed overview of the UK grocery market’s impact across seven key areas, showing the distance the food retail sector needs to go to meet our target of halving the environmental impact of UK Baskets by 2030.
+The report also provides recommendations to help accelerate progress in the years ahead.

 What is the WWF Basket?

-The WWF Basket sets out a series of Outcomes and Measures to support the goal of halving the environmental impacts of UK baskets by 2030, and a Blueprint for Action, which outlines priority actions that WWF for retailers to address climate and nature impacts.
+The WWF Basket sets out a series of Outcomes and Measures to support WWF's goal of halving the environmental impacts of UK baskets by 2030, alongside a Blueprint for Action, which outlines priority actions for retailers to address their climate and nature impacts.

 The WWF Basket was initially developed through the WWF Tesco partnership.
 For more information about our partnership with Tesco, which concluded in November 2023, please click here.